 IRDA Exam Pattern

-The exam pattern of IRDA exam is set by the conducting body.
+The conducting body sets the exam pattern of IRDA exam.
 The IRDA selection process comprises three stages.

 - Phase-I Prelims exam